asbjornh/list-fns/README.md

 ![](https://img.shields.io/badge/dependencies-zero-green)
 ![](https://img.shields.io/bundlephobia/min/list-fns)

 This library contains higher order functions for doing common list operations to enable a more declarative style when working with lists.
+File size is prioritized over performance (several of the functions are O(n^2)); this is not recommended for use with very large datasets.

 **Example**